industrial-edge/simatic-ax-trace-diagnostics-getting-started/docs/Documentation.md

 - sinusParameter.offset
 - sinusParameter.amplitude

-This is the Trace Job for sinus value with frequency 10 and 50 Hertz.
+This is the Trace Job for sinus value with the frequency 10 and 50 Hertz.

 ![Trace_Job_sinus_10_Hz](graphics/Trace_Job_sinus_10_Hz.png)